TheRealDeluxee/CaSa/readme.txt

-# Crypto and Stock Analyzer
+# Crypto and Stock Alert

 ## Overview